Are you new to grant writing for nonprofits?

 There are many nuances to consider before beginning to utilize grant writing as part of your annual fundraising plan.
 But, there is also a lot to consider each year before you decide to continue grant writing in your fundraising plan, removing it, decreasing the dollars you hope to raise through grants, or reducing the dollars you need overall.

-Finding the prospects whose priorities are well-matched to your current needs.
+A Successful grant writing journey begins with successful grant research.
+Find the prospects whose priorities are well-matched to your current needs.
 How do you do that, and why?

 Some folks wait for grant opportunities to fall in their lap or pop-up in their inbox.
 Successful grant writers go out and search for the opportunities that match their needs and create a plan for writing, submitting, and managing those grants.